ahayman/graescence/content/chapters/Volume 1/c03-Stan-Stumble.md

 "No—"

-"_Two hours._ It'll take me at least twenty minutes to get down there and you know that."
+"_Two hours._ It'll take me at least twenty minutes to get down there, and you know that."

 He couldn't refute that.
 He wanted to, and maybe he could do it in ten with a liberal application of crystal.
 But her, alone, without his help?
-Twenty minutes might be generous.
+Twenty minutes was probably generous.
+More like thirty.

 "Fine."